cakatcherian/chrisakatcherian.github.io/index.md

 *   Promoted business via social media to generate leads and maximize brand identity.
 *   Evaluated suppliers to maintain cost controls and improve operations.
 *   Studied latest trends to add new merchandise to product lineup, improving sales revenues to $640,000

+### Califia Farms - Los Angeles, CA  September 2019 - March 2020
+#### Brand Ambassador

+*   Increased brand awareness through event marketing, demonstrations, sales and brand promotion.
+*   Acted as face of brand at retail events and sampling opportunities at multiple locations.
+*   Designed, filled and arranged eye-catching product floorsets to increase sales.
+*   Contributed to social media content documenting brand's impact in on market.

+### CED Electrical Wholesale - San Bernardino, CA  June 2019 - September 2019
+#### Corporate Management Intern

+*   Built and assisted with building an Ecommerce website that acquired accounts which netted CED over $100,000 in sales
+*   Led projects and analyzed data to identify opportunities for improvement
+*   Received and processed stock into inventory management system
+*   Learned new skills and applied to daily tasks to improve efficiency and productivity

+* * *

 # Projects!